riceissa/issarice.com/wiki/advice-for-young-people.md

 - I think almost all extracurricular activities, especially the common ones (sports, practicing an instrument, becoming a club leader), are intrinsically (i.e., ignoring signaling benefits) useless in the long run.
+The case becomes even stronger once you consider opportunity costs.
 - If you feel like you are being left behind by your peers by not doing respectable extracurriculars, then try as much as possible to ignore this social aspect of your environment.
 Ignoring one's social environment is a useful skill to learn.
 - If one wants to attend an elite college, then doing respectable extracurriculars may be worth the cost.
+I'm not an expert on this subject.

 See also "[Chinese loses math face-off to U.S.](http://www.cnn.com/2015/08/05/china/us-defeat-china-math-olympiad/)":